martiiv/databaseProject/README.md

 <h3>Comments about submission:</h3>

-**The tester has to set up their own test server to test api endopoint functionality**
+**The tester has to set up their own test server to test api endpoint functionality**

+This projects functions and tests have been heavily influenced by the rest api sample project provided by the course

 When testing order placement please use the following ski models:
  - Active